Have you been considering downsizing your home or lifestyle?

-Did you know you may be able to contribute this to a more tax effective environment?
+Did you know you may be able to contribute the proceeds to a more tax effective environment?
 If you’re 65 or over, you may be able to contribute the proceeds of selling your home into super and be exempt from some of the normal super contribution rules and limits.

 What are downsizer contributions?

 From 1 July 2018, if you’re aged 65 or older and have owned your house for at least 10 years, you may be able to contribute up to $300,000 ($600,000 per couple) into super from the proceeds of selling your home.